-So how do I teach history?
+So how do I teach relaxed homeschooling history?

 It’s rather ironic since my Elementary Education degree came with a Social Studies major and I love history.
-But so far I’ve done almost no history teaching because Caroline has been taking those classes at homeschool co-op.
+But so far I’ve done almost no history teaching because Caroline has been taking those classes at our homeschool co-op.

 We’re blessed with a really good Christian co-op.
 Caroline has been taking two classes there a semester since Kindergarten and she loves it.
 The vast majority of her classes have been history and geography related.
 She had a class about America, a World History class, Geography through Literature, and a couple of other literature classes that also incorporated history and geography.